Red for the Body, Blue for the Spirit

-Like lapis lazuli, carnelian was one of the earliest favored gems.
-All over the world, ancient peoples used both these stones for jewelry, seals, and talismans due to their beautiful colors and easy working.
-Interestingly, the blue lapis became commonly associated with spirituality and priests.
-The warmer reddish carnelian, in contrast, became associated with kings.
-Carnelian symbolism also touches on health and luck.
-Perhaps due to its blood-like color, healers often prescribed wearing it as a general invigorator for the blood.
-Some wore it for problems such as nosebleeds, skin diseases, and PMS.
+Like carnelian, lapis lazuli has been used for jewelry for millennia.
+While blue lapis became frequently associated with spirituality and priests, carnelian became associated with kings.
+Perhaps due to the stone’s blood-like color, healers often prescribed wearing carnelian as a general invigorator for the blood.
+Some people wore it for problems such as nosebleeds, skin diseases, and PMS.
 Others carried it to stimulate sexual impulses.

 Carnelian Symbolism and Gem Language

 Since ancient times, many people have considered the carnelian a lucky stone.
 Over the centuries, this belief has grown elaborately.
 The English and French royal courts of the 18th century used a symbolic “gem language” to convey messages discreetly.
 The first letters of the gems set in brooches and other jewelry pieces conveyed a motto or sentiment.
 Thus, with the correct acrostic placement, wearing a carnelian brooch to dinner could mean you wish everyone “Good Luck.”

 The Arab peoples consider the carnelian one of the stones of kings.
 The stone’s rich, warm color often links it to projective, proactive energies associated with lions and fire.
 Traditionally, the stone lends courage to those in need and helps with public speaking.
 It would certainly benefit a king to speak like a lion, boldly roaring, and with fiery passion.